 Diving using surface-supplied air systems is not authorized in connection with any BSA activity or facility except when done under contract by commercial divers.

-Youth members in Cub Scouting, including Webelos Scouts, are not authorized to use scuba in any activity.
+Youth members registered in Cub Scout programs are not authorized to use scuba in any activity.

-Varsity and Venturing groups may participate in introductory and certification scuba programs conducted by recognized agencies appropriate to their age and current level of certification.
+Registered members of Scouts BSA and older BSA youth programs (age 11 and above) may participate in introductory Scuba BSA programs and scuba certification programs conducted by recognized agencies appropriate to their age and current level of certification.

 Standards of the recognized scuba agencies require students for open-water certification programs to be at least 15 years of age but allow special certification programs for younger students.
 Since all instruction for BSA scuba programs must be conducted by professionals certified by a recognized agency, additional agency-specific, age-related restrictions and protocols apply to students under 15 years of age.

-The divemaster or instructor supervising a recreational dive by a BSA group must implement the following policies for all divers under 15 years of age, as well as any additional junior diver restrictions and protocols adopted by that person’s certifying agency:
+The divemaster or instructor supervising a recreational dive by a BSA group must implement the following policies.
+Additional restrictions and protocols from the certifying agency may apply:

 - Depths are limited to 40 feet for divers under 12 years of age and to 60 feet for divers 12 to 14 years of age.